Top Reason Virtual Lessons are Here to Stay

 Our students can maintain their relationship with us from anywhere in the world.
 A few of our students have decided to keep a good thing going at our school, even from miles away.
 I’m pleased to feature 3 outstanding humans who may have moved from Windsor, but not from taking music lessons with our little local school.

-Iffat studies voice online with Miss Aimee, was our first-ever non-local student early on during the pandemic.
-Since her family moved to Barrie, she’s been keeping up with her lessons at South Windsor School of Music.
-Iffat participates in voice festivals and competitions in the GTA while Miss Aimee is guiding her from our school here in Windsor.
-This teacher and student clearly have a strong relationship, and we love to see it.
+Iffat, who studied voice online, was our first-ever non-local student early on during the pandemic.
+When her family moved to Barrie from Windsor, she kept up with her lessons at South Windsor School of Music.
+Iffat participated in voice festivals and competitions in the GTA while her teacher guided her out of our school here in Windsor.
+We love to see it!

 We strive to make lasting and meaningful connections with our students and online learning has been just one more tool for us to connect with you.
 We truly enjoy our time with our students just as much as they enjoy their time with us, whether we’re in the same room, a few blocks away from each other or on the other side of the world!